MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_contributing-to/hands-on-lab-guidance.md

-# Guidelines for Hands-On Labs on MSUS Solution Accelerators (DRAFT)
+# Guidelines for Hands-On Labs on MSUS Accelerators (DRAFT)

 ## What is a Hands-On Lab?